Kapaski/blueprint-test/README.md

 Application Server Notes
 ------------------------

-JBoss AS 7: On AS 7, you will need to enable the OSGi subsystem first.
+JBoss AS 7: On AS 7, you will need to configure the OSGi subsystem first.
 In the XML configuration file, set the org.osgi.framework.startlevel.beginning to 2.
 Then, set the startlevel of org.jboss.osgi.blueprint to 2 as well.
 Now you are set!